Skip to main content

 • They include no per-user fees and unlimited data storage with every plan

-Sounds reasonable on the surface. no per-user fees is a real selling point when you have 50 field guys who need to pull up drawings.
+Sounds reasonable on the surface.
+No per-user fees is a real selling point when you have 50 field guys who need to pull up drawings.

 But here’s where it gets tricky.
 Your price is tied to your revenue, not your actual usage of the software.
 A $50M GC and a $50M specialty contractor with wildly different needs and team sizes could get similar quotes.
 And if your revenue goes up?
 So does your Procore bill at renewal time.